 Step 2: MOISTURIZER & MAKEUP

 I dry off and apply my facial moisturizer.
-After I comb my hair and apply my deodorant (giving the moisturizer time to sink in), I apply my foundation primer then makeup.
+After I comb my hair and apply my deodorant (giving the moisturizer time to sink in), I start on my makeup.

-After eyes and foundation, I work from the top down: brow pencil, brow gel, mascara, blush, lips.
+After highlight and contour, I do eye primer, eye shadow, then work from the top down: brow color, brow gel, mascara, blush, lips.

-Get the full scoop about my everyday makeup look here: everyday makeup routine
+Get the full scoop about my “busy mom” everyday makeup look here.

 Step 3: LOTION